vlayer-xyz/vlayer/book/src/features/web.md

 // in case of authentication/redirect go to specific page expectUrl("https://x.com/home", "Log in"),
 // specify which HTTP endpoint called in the back contains data to be proven
-// (check it the Network Tabs or similiar tool in your browser) notarize(
+// (check it in the Network Tabs or similar tool in your browser) notarize(
     "https://api.x.com/1.1/account/settings.json",
     "GET",